escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 # If you want to use use dwpose as a preprocessor for controlnet_openpose, you will also need
 python -m pip install -e .[dwpose]
 # (DWPose is a more powerful version of Openpose)

+# If you want to use the 'stylize create-mask' and 'stylize composite' command, you will also need
+python -m pip install -e .[stylize_mask]
 ```
 (https://www.reddit.com/r/StableDiffusion/comments/157c0wl/working_animatediff_cli_windows_install/)